Fair Lawn Police Department, New Jersey

 An officer from the Clifton Police Department had spotted a vehicle speeding through Clifton, New Jersey, and attempted to stop the vehicle.
 The vehicle fled at a high rate of speed while the passengers threw items out of the vehicle's windows.
 The officer chased the vehicle through several towns and into Fair Lawn, where the car crashed on the front lawn of a church.

-Officer Collura had been employed with the Fair Lawn Police Department as a full time officer for 18 years, and had been a special officer for an additional two years.
+Officer Collura had served with the Fair Lawn Police Department as a full-time officer for 18 years and had been a special officer for an additional two years.
 She was the agency's first female officer.
 She is survived by her mother, brother, and two sisters.

 Bio